You’ve got to be kidding me, I thought as I scrolled past the words on my feed.

 Yes.

+It’s all hard and it all hurts.
+Which is why comparing grief is futile.
 Even in a roomful of widows, the losses are different.
-Each one of us has different marriages, different experiences and different issues that make up unique kinds of loss.
+Each one of us has different marriages, different experiences, and different issues that make up unique kinds of loss.

-Nothing is said about first determining the kind of hurt or size of the hurt.
-We’re not told to compare our grief and see whose is worse.
-Or weigh whose grief is big enough to count or to warrant our empathy.
+“Weep with those who weep,” we’re instructed in Romans 12:15.
+Scripture says nothing about first determining the kind of hurt or size of the hurt.
+We’re not told to compare our grief and see whose is worse or weigh whose grief is heavy enough to count or warrant our compassion.

 We’re simply told to weep with one another.
 To acknowledge each other’s pain and loss and to walk with each other through it.

-She was hurting.
+Comparing grief is meaningless.
+My friend was hurting.
 And her real hurt didn’t in any way diminish my own.
 God’s grace is deep enough for us both.

 Just wonderful!
 Coming off a weekend of endless comparisons, this is food for my soul.
 Thank you for sharing your heart.
 We have all been there and done that.